ahung89/bomb-arena/README.md

 # bomb-arena
 An HTML5 multiplayer arena-style combat game made with Phaser and socket.io.
 Play here: https://limitless-brook-9339.herokuapp.com/

-###Installation
+###How to run locally
 Make sure you have NodeJS installed on your computer.

-Go to client/src/main.js and comment out the first line in startGame (the one connecting to Heroku).
+Go to client/src/main.js and comment out the first line in the startGame function (the code connecting to Heroku).
 Uncomment the line that connects to localhost:8000.

 Navigate to the project root.